UX/UI Design

 Responsibilities

-I was responsible for the research, update the UI and create the style guide.
+Together with another UX designer, we were responsible for the research, update the UI and create the style guide.

 Research